hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 7. Click ``Create & Build``.

 That's it!
 Back on the home screen your repository should appear.
-Click on it and select the ``Builds`` tab to watch your image getting guild (it probably will take a couple of minutes before this starts).
+Click on it and select the ``Builds`` tab to watch your image getting build (it probably will take a couple of minutes before this starts).
 If something goes wrong check the logs.

 <img src="../fig/dockerhub_build.png" alt="DockerHub" style="width:900px">